 14.14.2 Sanitary Sewer.
-New development shall not be approved unless there is sufficient available capacity to sustain the following levels of service for sanitary sewer systems as established in the Sanitary Sewer Element of the Comprehensive Plan:
+New development shall not be approved unless there is sufficient available capacity to sustain the following levels of service for sanitary sewer systems as established in the Sanitary Sewer Element of the City's Comprehensive Plan:

-FACILITY TYPE LEVEL OF SERVICE STANDARD Individual Septic Standards as specified in Chapter 10D-6, Florida Tanks Administrative Code in effect upon adoption of this Comprehensive Plan.
-Community Sanitary Sewer System 100 gallons per capita per day
+FACILITY TYPE LEVEL OF SERVICE STANDARD Individual Septic Tanks Standards as specified in Chapter 10D-6, Florida Administrative Code, in effect upon adoption of this Comprehensive Plan Community Sanitary Sewer System 110 gallons per capita per day

 14.14.3 Potable Water.
-New development shall not be approved unless there is sufficient available capacity to sustain the following levels of service for potable water systems as established in the Potable Water Element of the Comprehensive Plan:
+New development shall not be approved unless there is sufficient available capacity to sustain the following levels of service for potable water systems as established in the Potable Water Element of the City's Comprehensive Plan:

-FACILITY TYPE LEVEL OF SERVICE STANDARD Private individual water wells Standards as specified in Chapter 17-22, Florida Administrative Code in effect upon adoption of this Comprehensive Plan.
-Community Potable Water Systems 182 gallons per capita per day
+FACILITY TYPE LEVEL OF SERVICE STANDARD Private individual water wells Standards as specified in Chapter 17-22, Florida Administrative Code, in effect upon adoption of this Comprehensive Plan City of Madison 169 gallons per capita per day Community Potable Water System 20 pounds per square inch of volume

 14.14.4 Drainage.
-New development shall not be approved unless there is sufficient available capacity to sustain the following levels of service for drainage systems as established in the Drainage Element of the Comprehensive Plan:
+New development shall not be approved unless there is sufficient available capacity to sustain the following levels of service for drainage systems as established in the Drainage Element of the City's Comprehensive Plan: